 Description: AP Computer Science A teaches students to code fluently in an object-oriented paradigm using the programming language Java and the standard library classes from the AP Java subset delineated in the AP Computer Science Course Description.
-Students learn to program with Java using the IntelliJ IDE.
 The course begins with a review of fundamental programming concepts.
 From the beginning, the course emphasizes object-oriented programming (OOP).
 Students are expected to become proficient at creating and extending classes.
-Throughout the course, students complete a number of practice problems and are engaged in hands-on labs integrated throughout the course.
-Students work through sections of official AP CS A labs, solve problems from the website CodingBat, and complete extending programming projects.
+Throughout the course, students complete a number of programming assignments and are engaged in hands-on labs integrated throughout the course.
 By the end of the course, students are prepared for success on the AP Exam.
+As the culminating experience for this course, students are required to take the Advanced Placement exam in May; a passing score on this exam may earn the student college credit.